pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     Using a non-scalar fill value for hybrid tensors is a natural extension of a scalar fill value for non-hybrid tensors:

-    1. Hybrid tensors can be considered as sparse arrays with dense tensors as elements.
-The `fill_value` attribute represents an unspecified element of the array, hence, the fill value has all the properties that any array element has, including the shape and memory consumption.
+    1. Hybrid tensors can be considered as sparse arrays with strided tensors as elements.
+The `fill_value` attribute represents an unspecified element of the array, hence, the fill value has all the properties that any array element has, including the data type, shape, and memory location.

     2. A non-scalar fill value of a hybrid tensor is more memory-efficient than if the fill value were a scalar.